Software Asset Management: What is SAM?

 If you know the terms of your license agreements and how you are using the software, then you’re in a better position to provide useful feedback to your vendors, making it even easier for them to respond to your business and organizational needs.

-If you’re not building with brick, then you’re putting your whole business at risk.
-This is especially true for vendors like SAP that require customers to do annual self-audits.
-An audit can come at any time and without warning.
-It can leave your organization open to significant financial losses and also undermine investor confidence in the health of the business.
+Audits can come at any time and without warning.
+It can leave your organization open to significant financial losses and undermine investor confidence in the health of the business.
 You want to know in advance whether you’re compliant, and if you’re not, what measures you can take to become compliant before it’s too late.

 With a SAM solution, you’re always ready for an audit.

-Control cloud software usage to protect your investment
+Control cloud software usage to protect your money

-Buying and installing software is easier than it’s ever been.
-There’s no need to involve IT, when you can download and start using the software from the internet immediately.
-But it can also lead to duplicate license purchasing and untracked expenses.
+Purchasing and using software is easier than it’s ever been.
+There’s no need to involve IT, when you can sign up for a SaaS subscription and start using the software through a browser immediately.
+However, as SaaS becomes more practical and available, managing the various subscriptions and other licenses becomes a complex task.
+Lack of transparency can lead to redundant SaaS resources and unnoticed expenses.

 1. Licenses are easy to overlook